ChancellorIkseew/Turret_2/README.en.md

 ___
 ## General Information
 Inspirational sources for Turret_2": "Mindustry", "Yorg.io", "Factorio".
-The game graphics are based on SDL3.
+The game graphics are based on SDL3 and OpenGL 4.6.
 ___
 ## Libraries
 All used libraries are located in the "libs" folder in pre-compiled form.
 Licenses for all used libraries are attached in "libs/licenses".